fullstorydev/fullstory-babel-plugin-annotate-react/.github/ISSUE_TEMPLATE/ask_a_question.md

 Any attempts you've made to try to answer the question.

 **Additional comments**
-Add any other comments about the issue, or the reason and use case for this.
+Add any other comments about the issue.